Kenanxan/Kenanxan/README.md

 Hi, I'm Kenan

-Software Developer focused on building production-ready applications and real-world systems.
+AI-powered Product Developer focused on building production-ready applications and real-world systems.

 I work on designing and developing complete products, from system architecture to implementation, with a strong focus on performance, usability, and scalability.